Arthroscopy or arthroscopic surgery

 You may not be able to have the test, or the results may not be helpful, if:

 - You had an X-ray of the joint that used contrast material (arthrogram) within the previous 10 days.
 The contrast material may cause swelling inside the joint.
 The swelling can prevent a clear picture of the joint during arthroscopy.

 - You have arthritis.
 Joint damage caused by arthritis may make it difficult or impossible to do this procedure.

 - You have some other medical condition, such as a thickening of tissue (fibrosis) in the joint area or widespread infection (sepsis).

 After the procedure, you may notice bruises around the incision.
 This will not last long.
 The bruising should disappear within 2 weeks.
 Your joint probably will feel tender for about a week.
 Ask your doctor how much bleeding, drainage, or swelling from the incision site to expect.
 If you needed more extensive joint surgery, you may have more bleeding, drainage, pain, and swelling than if you had a simpler surgery.

 You may have some soreness and pain.
 Your doctor will give you instructions on using pain medicine and applying ice to your joint to reduce swelling and pain.
 You may also need to prop up your joint on pillows.
 You will have bandages to cover your incision.
 Keep them clean and dry.

 You may need to rest your joint for several days.
-You may not be able to drive for 24 hours.
+Ask your doctor when it's okay to drive.
 This will depend on which joint was looked at and what type of anesthetic you had.
 If your stitches aren't the type that dissolve over time, they will be removed in 7 to 10 days.
 Ask your doctor for advice on strengthening your joint with exercise, and find out when you can do your normal activities.

 How long does arthroscopic surgery (general) take?